jose-hirmas/fab_challenge_3/README.md

 Technology (Arduino, Pure Data Music Software, Cables, and conductive surface) was used as a medium to "transform" the touching input into a sound output.

-Copying the drawing of the conductive surface into a paper is made manually by the user, empowering the participant as an artist.

 ### Iteration process

 **Prototype #1**